Bored at Home? 10 Seriously Easy Activities to Stay HealthyArticle posted in: Lifestyle

 Activity 9: Make a Dance Party Playlist

-Lots of people who are sheltering at home are having Zoom dance parties, getting together with friends to dance while on video chat.
+Lots of people love Zoom dance parties, getting together with friends to dance while on video chat.
 Whether you’re into that or would rather dance by yourself, shaking your booty is a simple, fun way to keep it in shape.
 So make a playlist!
 Pick your favorites from your youth, ask your kids to fill in danceable tunes they love or text friends to contribute some songs that spark great memories of times together.
 Then boogie!
-You can also turn on your dance party playlist when you’re doing some of the other activities on this list.
+You can also turn on your dance party playlist when you’re doing some of the other home activities on this list.

 Activity 10: Play a Game with the Kids